sargyri/Drop_Lev/README.md

-References:
+**References:**

+[1] Argyri, Smaragda-Maria, Lars Evenäs, and Romain Bordes.
+"Contact-free measurement of surface tension on single droplet using machine learning and acoustic levitation."
+Journal of Colloid and Interface Science 640 (2023): 637-646.

-[1] Marzo, Asier, Adrian Barnes, and Bruce W. Drinkwater.
+[2] Marzo, Asier, Adrian Barnes, and Bruce W. Drinkwater.
 "TinyLev: A multi-emitter single-axis acoustic levitator."
 Review of Scientific Instruments 88.8 (2017): 085105.

+[3] Argyri, Smaragda-Maria, Carl Andersson, Nicolas Paillet, Lars Evenäs, Jens Ahrens, Asier Marzo, Víctor Contreras, and Romain Bordes.
+"Customized and high-performing acoustic levitators for contact-free experiments."
+Journal of Science: Advanced Materials and Devices 9, no. 3 (2024): 100720.

-[2] P. L. Marston, S. E. Lo Porto Arione, and G. L. Pullen, J. Acoust.
+[4] P. L. Marston, S. E. Lo Porto Arione, and G. L. Pullen, J. Acoust.
 Soc.
 Am.
 69, 1499-1501 (1981).

-[3] P.L .
+[5] P.L .
 Marston,J .
 AcoustS. ac.A m.
 67, 15-26 (1980).

-[4] Trinh, Eugene H., and Chaur‐Jian Hsu.
+[6] Trinh, Eugene H., and Chaur‐Jian Hsu.
 "Equilibrium shapes of acoustically levitated drops."
 The Journal of the Acoustical Society of America 79.5 (1986): 1335-1338.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
-The project has been funded by the Swedish Research Council (VR) (Public, Sweden) and the Swedish Foundation for Strategic Research (SSF) (Non Profit, Sweden).
+The project from Ref.
+[1] was funded by the Swedish Research Council (VR) (Public, Sweden) and the Swedish Foundation for Strategic Research (SSF) (Non Profit, Sweden).